sbents/flu-scenario-modeling-hub/data-processed/MyTeam-MyModel/2022-08-14-MyTeam-MyModel-abstract.md

 FILL

 # Model Assumptions
-## Prior Immunity
+## Immunity assumptions
 ### Number/type of immune classes considered
 FILL

-### Initial proportion of population with residual immunity from previous infections and previous seasonal vaccinations, by age (if available)
+### Initial proportion of population with residual immunity from previous infections and previous seasonal vaccinations (by age, if available)
+FILL

+### Waning immunity throughout the season (yes, no, differs for vaccination and natural infection)
 FILL

 ## Details on Influenza Strain(s)